intagaming/hxann.com/content/posts/thoughts-about-elixir/index.md

 +++
-title = "Thoughts about elixir" date = "2024-04-06"
+title = "Thoughts about Elixir" date = "2024-04-06"
 author = "An7"
 authorTwitter = ""